telerik/kendo-ui-core/docs/php/widgets/listview/local-binding.md

 ---
-title: Local binding
+title: Local Binding
-page_title: How to bind Kendo ListView for PHP to PHP array
+page_title: Local Binding | ListView PHP Class
-description: Learn how to bind Kendo UI ListView for PHP to array of data
+description: "Bind Kendo UI ListView PHP class to an array of data."
+slug: localbinding_listview_uiforphp
+position: 2
 ---

-# Local Binding to Array
+# Local Binding

-This help topic shows how to bind Kendo ListView for PHP to a PHP [array](http://php.net/manual/en/language.types.array.php).
-This array can be populated from a data base or declared inline (in the page).
-Local binding means that all data operations (paging, sorting, filtering etc.) will happen on the client-side.
+This article shows how to bind a Kendo UI ListView for PHP to a PHP [array](http://php.net/manual/en/language.types.array.php).
+This array can be populated from a database or declared inline (in the page).
+Local binding means that all data operations&mdash;paging, sorting, filtering, etc.&mdash;happens on the client-side.

-## Binding to array returned by PDO
+## Approaches

+This PHP array can be populated from a database, or declared inline (in the page).
+Local binding means that all data operations&mdash;paging, sorting, filtering, etc.&mdash;happen on the client side.

+### Bind to PDO-Returned Arrays

-PHP Data Objects ([PDO](http://www.php.net/manual/en/intro.pdo.php)) is an interface for accessing various databases in PHP.
-Here is how to bind Kendo ListView to array returned by PDO.
+[PHP Data Objects (PDO)](http://www.php.net/manual/en/intro.pdo.php) is an interface for accessing various databases in PHP.

+Below are listed the steps for you to follow when binding the Kendo UI Grid for PHP to an array returned by PDO.

+> **Important**
+>
-> The following demo is using the sample SQLite database shipped with the Telerik UI for PHP** demos (**/wrappers/php/sample.db).
+> The following demo is using the sample SQLite database shipped with the Telerik UI for PHP demos (`/wrappers/php/sample.db`).

-1. Follow the steps from the [introduction](/php/introduction) - include the autoloader, JavaScript and CSS files.
+**Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for PHP]({% slug overview_uiforphp %})&mdash;include the autoloader, JavaScript, and CSS files.

-2. Create a PDO connection
+**Step 2** Create a PDO connection.

+###### Example

         <?php
         $db = new PDO('sqlite:../sample.db');
         ?>

-3. Retrieve all records from the `Products` table
+**Step 3** Retrieve all records from the **Products** table.

+###### Example

         <?php
         $statement = $db->prepare('SELECT * FROM Products');